 6.3.
-Each Board should consider what would be the desirable balance within its membership and within that of the committees of Board members which it has established, and take appropriate action to assure the shareholders and market that its duties will be performed with the necessary independence and objectivity.
+Each Board should consider what would be the desirable balance within its membership and within that of the committees of Board members which it has established, in particular as regards the representation of men and women and the diversity of competencies, and take appropriate action to assure the shareholders and market that its duties will be performed with the necessary independence and objectivity.